TobikoData/sqlmesh/docs/guides/incremental_time.md

 SQLMesh models are classified by [kind](../concepts/models/model_kinds.md).
 One powerful model kind is "incremental by time range" - this guide describes how these models work and demonstrates how to use them.

-See the [models guide](./models.md) to learn more about working with models in general.
+See the [models guide](./models.md) to learn more about working with models in general or the [model kinds concepts page](../concepts/models/model_kinds.md) for an overview of the different model kinds.

 ## Load the right data